robertrittmuller/glorified_scribe/README.md

 # Glorified Scribe

-Glorified Scribe is a Python-based application that uses AI to automatically transcribe speech and generate meeting notes.
+Glorified Scribe is a very simple Python-based application that uses AI to automatically transcribe speech and generate meeting notes.
 It uses a combination of speech recognition and natural language processing via the OpenAI API (using the gpt-3.5-turbo model) to achieve this.

 ## Getting Started